tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 3. Get the latest record in the `write` column committed before `9`.
 We get a record with `commit_ts` equals to `8`, and`start_ts` `7`, which means, its corresponding data is at timestamp `7` in the `data` column.
 4. Get the value in the `data` column with timestamp `7`. `$3` is the result to the read.

-This algorithm provides us both lock-free reading and the ability to perform historical read.
+This algorithm provides us with the abilities of both lock-free read and historical read.
 In the above example, if we specify that we want to read at time point `7`, then we will see the write record at timestamp `6`, giving us the result `$10` at timestamp `5`.

 ### Handling Conflicts